forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 {{% tip %}}

-If you're new to Git, we recommend you create a [GitHub account](github.com/signup), and then create a [GitHub repository](https://help.github.com/articles/create-a-repo/).
+If you're new to Git, we recommend you create a [GitHub account](github.com/signup) and then create a [GitHub repository](https://help.github.com/articles/create-a-repo/).

 {{% /tip %}}

-Next, grab the _Remote URL_ for your repository, and we'll all it to your local repository. _(Instructions for finding this can be found for_ [_GitHub_](https://help.github.com/articles/which-remote-url-should-i-use/)_,_ [_BitBucket_](https://confluence.atlassian.com/bitbucket/change-the-remote-url-to-your-repository-794212774.html)_.)_
+Next, grab the _Remote URL_ for your repository, and we'll add it to your local repository. _(Instructions for finding this can be found for_ [_GitHub_](https://help.github.com/articles/which-remote-url-should-i-use/)_,_ [_BitBucket_](https://confluence.atlassian.com/bitbucket/change-the-remote-url-to-your-repository-794212774.html)_.)_

     git remote add origin YOUR_REMOTE_URL && git branch -u origin/master